 Under such wrap-fee arrangements, Program Sponsors may recommend that a Client retain Granite as an investment adviser, pay investment advisory fees on behalf of the Client, monitor and evaluate Granite's performance, execute the Client's portfolio transaction without commission charges, and provide custodial services for the Client's assets, all for a single fee paid by the Client to the Program Sponsor.
 Generally, the Client under a wrap-fee arrangement enters into an investment advisory agreement with the Program Sponsor and Granite enters into a sub-advisory agreement with the Program Sponsor.
-In some instances, the Client under a wrap-fee arrangement enters into an investment management agreement directly with Granite and a separate agreement with the Program Sponsor.
+In some instances, the Client under a wrap-fee arrangement enters into a sub-advisory agreement with the Program Sponsor.